vigneshbarani24/odata_mcp_go/README.md

 ## License

-This project is licensed under the same terms as the original Python implementation.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.